fiverr/passable/documentation/enforce/rules/size/size_equals/README.md

 # Size | sizeEquals

 ## Description
-Checks that your `enforce` value equals the size than a given number.
+Checks that your `enforce` value equals the size of a given number.

 ## Arguments
 * `size`: `number` | the number which you would like your initial value to be tested against.